 Issue #34* is from May 1946.
 I had been looking for a reasonably priced copy for a while, because I wanted to beef up on traditional superhero comics in my collection – and I like the motorcycle cover.
 I took a chance on a copy on eBay despite my better judgment and received a lesson on the term “brittle.”
 Now I have seen some slightly brittle comics, where you have to gingerly turn pages to read the comic – but this one was brittle!
 It looked good in the photo, but in the hand the staples had actually disappeared somewhere into the pile of chips that once was a spine!
 I quickly moved it into a mylar and decided to move on from from the book.

 From reading about comic preservation on the internet it is a fact Golden Age comics are “doomed” to disintegrate as the acids eat away the paper over time anyway.
 In that case – what is the point of spending 20 times the money for a VF 8.0?
 Makes one wonder what type of insanity comic collecting would be diagnosed as.

 Still, eventually, I upgraded to a 3.5, which I also ultimately also sold because the small water stain bothered me.

-Not so much of a bother, however, is the #25 from November 1944 that I cobbled together.
-Purchased coverless copy, then eventually found a cover to complete a Batman motorcycle cover.
-I also put together #17, similarly, but wound up letting that one go.
+The #25 from November 1944 I cobbled together by a “marriage.”
+This means a succeeded in purchasing a coverless copy, then eventually found a cover to complete the book – with Batman motorcycle cover.
+I also put together #17 similarly, but wound up letting that one go.
 I also have a sweet Daisy Air Rifle Company File Copy of Batman #32.